Snuggan/pax2/documentation/pdal-plot_points.md

 Files will be named by the `id` column in the `--plot_file`.
 .
 ### `--dest_format`
-File format to use for resulting point clud files (e.g '.laz').
+File format to use for resulting point cloud files (e.g '.laz').

 ### `--id_column`
 In what column to find the [unique] plot id, to use as destination file name.